stevomatthews/Spoon-Knife/test-toc.md

 This is the general process of Security Association done for the "forward direction", that is, when done by the Sender.
 However, as there's only one KMX process in the handshake, in HSv5 this must also initialize the crypto in the opposite direction.
-This is accomplished by "reverse KMX":
+This is accomplished by **"reverse KMX"**:

 1. The Initiator initializes its Sender Crypto (TXC), like above, and then **clones it** to the Receiver Crypto.